block-forest/dart-coveralls/README.md

 * --package-root: The root of the analyzed package, default `.`
 * test.dart: The path of the test file on which coverage will be collected

-#### Calculate and Send Coverage
+#### The `report` command
-This tool calculates and then sends the coverage data to coveralls.io.
+This command calculates and then sends the coverage data to coveralls.io.
 Usage of the tool is as follows:

 ```
-dart calculate_and_send_coverage.dart [--workers, --token, --package-root, --debug, --retry] test.dart
+dart dart_coveralls.dart report [--workers, --token, --package-root, --debug, --retry] test.dart
 ```

 * --workers: The number of workers used to parse LCOV information